 that nomination ceases to be in force and, if 2 or more registered holders of the title or special prospecting authority remain, those holders shall forthwith make a fresh nomination under subsection (1) in relation to the title or special prospecting authority.

-(5) In this section, “title” means a permit, lease, licence or access authority.
+(5) In this section, title means a permit, lease, licence or access authority.

 [Section 127A inserted by No. 12 of 1990 s.
 101.]